MikkLaur/validaator-backend/README.md

 $ sudo -u postgres psql -c "CREATE DATABASE validaatordb;"
 $ sudo -u postgres psql -c "CREATE USER testuser WITH PASSWORD 'test';GRANT ALL PRIVILEGES ON DATABASE validaatordb TO testuser;"
 ```
-Table creation is handled by a gradle task: ```$ gradle firstTimeSetup```.
+Table creation is handled by a gradle task: ```$ ./gradlew firstTimeSetup```.
 This task creates the tables and populates them with dummy data.
 ###### Configuring database credentials
 If you wish to change the credentials used by the project, read the following.
 * Configuring from a config file has not been implemented and must be done manually